selilulu/Workshop-BeCode-GSAP/README.md

 4. In the terminal, go to the folder you want to clone in `cd ...` and clone your forked repo `git clone url`.
 5. Open the cloned repo in your favorite code editor and you're ready to go.
 Whoop whoop!

-PART TWO: MY FIRST ANIMATIONS
+##### PART TWO: MY FIRST ANIMATIONS

 Your task: the HTML and CSS are ready, all you have to do is to write the necessary JavaScript so that when you load the page, the magic happens.
 Exciting, isn't it?!

 Don't know where to start?
 Try to follow these steps:

 1. You will need to create 'app.js' and link it to the index.html
-2. You will need to add another script tag to load GSAP in your project.
+2. You will need to add another script tag to load GSAP in your project (remember the script tag??).
 3. Now you can start animating in 'app.js'.

    - Pick a tween: gsap.to(), gsap.from() or gsap.fromTo()
    - Pick the target from the html you want to animate, e.g. ".planet-one img"
    - Optional: decide on the duration of the animation.
    - Decide on the vars.
 A var is an object with property/value pairs that you're animating to (like opacity:0.5, rotation:45, etc.)

-4. Optional: add delays to the animations to make them variate in time (don't use timelines yet, that's the next part)
+4. Optional: add delays to the animations to make them variate in time (don't use timelines yet, that's the next part).

+Before you start reading into the next part, let me know that you're done with the first two parts of the exercise.

-PART THREE: EXTRA EXTRA EXTRA
+##### PART THREE: EXTRA EXTRA EXTRA

 I wouldn't be me, if I didn't add a little suprise in this challenge.
 Yes baby, let's explore our created universe!
 In this part of the workshop, we are going to use a little bit more JavaScript.
 Relax and breath, you can do this!

 Go to 'style.css' and look for the astronaut-container.
-Hey, why has it a property of `display: none`???
+Hey, why does it have a property of `display: none`???
 That's the suprise!
 We're going to have fun with this little guy.
 Just leave the property like it is, we're only using JavaScript today.

 1. In your 'app.js' add an eventlistener that listens to a click to the explore button.
 2. In this eventlistener, manipulate the dom by changing the style of the astronaut to `display: block`.
 3. Refresh the page and click the explore button.
 Is the astronaut appearing?
 Yes??
 Good job!!
 4. Now let's have some fun with this little guy, while using a timeline.
 Read this [introduction](https://greensock.com/docs/v3/GSAP/Timeline) to learn more about timelines.
-5. Let's create a function movingTheAstronaut().
+5. Let's create a function `movingTheAstronaut()`.
 Inside this function, create a timeline and add some animations.
 6. Now invoke the function inside the eventlistener we created in the first step, just after the dom-manipulation.
-7. Now go crazy with other functions like waving(), swimming(), rotating(), ...
+7. Now go crazy with other functions like `waving()`, `swimming()`, `rotating()`, ...
 Don't forget to add them to the eventlistener.

-### Challenge
+### This is it

 All done?
 Congratulations, you deserve a piece of pie and an awesome weekend!
 I'm proud of you guys!
 I hope you had fun!